sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 <!-- expect(pizzaTopping).toBe('salami') -->

-We can’t be sure that our pizza will always have salami on it because variables defined using the `let` keyword can be _reassigned_:
+We can’t be sure that our pizza will always have salami on it because this variable is defined using the `let` keyword, so we can assign it a new value:

 <!-- let pizzaTopping -->